 The skies light up with dazzling pyrotechnics reaching as high as 1,500 feet.

-Depending on where you stay, you may even be able to watch the fireworks from your hotel room or roof deck - check out these hotels for Boston Fireworks Spectacular.
+Depending on where you stay, you might even be able to watch the fireworks from your hotel room or roof deck.

-If you want to be able to actually see the concert, you need to be within what's called the "Oval" - a grassy area in front of the Hatch Shell where the musicians play.
+If you want to be able to actually see (vs just hear) the concert, you need to be within the Oval - the grassy area in front of the Hatch Shell where the musicians play.

-A few days before the concerts, a temporary fence gets installed around the Oval to prevent overcrowding, which means there's only limited space.
+A few days before the concert, a temporary fence gets installed around the Oval to prevent overcrowding, which means space inside is limited.

 Most of the area behind the Hatch Shell, extending back to about Revere Street in Beacon Hill, is used as a staging area for equipment and is closed off to pedestrians.

-Although early arrival isn't quite so crucial for the fireworks, many of the prime spots along the river, especially on the Boston side and on the bridges, begin to fill up by late morning or early afternoon, depending on the weather.
-The Cambridge side tends to be less crowded.
-Recorded music starts to be broadcast along the river at 12 noon in Boston, and at 6pm in Cambridge, so it's kind of a party.
+Although early arrival isn't quite so crucial for the fireworks, many of the prime spots along the Charles, especially on the Boston side and on the bridges, begin to fill up by late morning or early afternoon, depending on the weather.
+Somewhere between 4:30 - 6:30pm, areas near the Oval not blocked by trees get packed.
+Farther down the river, many people stake out their viewing spots by early afternoon, and by 6:30-7:30pm, these areas also are totally packed.
+The Cambridge side tends to be comparatively less crowded - but crowds here are still very dense.

 If watching the fireworks is your main objective, you'll find plenty of great spots along the 3-mile long Boston Esplanade as well as on the Cambridge side of the Charles River.

-The fireworks event takes place between the Longfellow and Mass Ave Bridges, but the fireworks shoot so high up in the sky that you can see them for miles around.
+The fireworks are launched from barges between the Longfellow and Mass Ave Bridges, but they shoot so high up in the sky that you can see them for miles around.

-In my experience, great viewing sites are more plentiful on the Cambridge side, partly because it has fewer trees and partly it attracts smaller crowds.
-You'll be able to hear the concert, just not see it, from both sides of the river as it is broadcast from approximately 36 sound towers placed throughout the area.
+As a generalization, great viewing sites are more plentiful on the Cambridge side, partly because it has fewer trees and partly because it attracts smaller crowds.
+You'll be able to hear the concert (but not see it) from both sides of the river as it is broadcast from approximately 36 sound towers placed throughout the area.

-Several viewing spots beyond the river banks to consider: the Mass Ave (Harvard Bridge), BU, and Longfellow Bridges, the grassy lawn in front of MIT on the Cambridge side of the river, and the top of Bunker Hill in Charlestown.
+Several viewing spots beyond the river banks to consider: the BU Bridge, the grassy lawn in front of MIT on the Cambridge side of the river, and the top of Bunker Hill in Charlestown.
 To get a prime spot in any of these locations, you'll need to arrive several hours early.